Sophiatun/Python_Challenge/README.md

 I created a new repository for this project called python-challenge Inside my local Git repository, I created a folder for PyBank and PyPoll

-Inside of each folder are the following:

-* A new file called `main.py`.
-The main script to run for each analysis
-* A `Resources` folder that contains the CSV files used.
-Including correct csv_path
+Inside of each folder I created a file called `main.py', which is the the main script to run for each analysis and A `Resources` folder that contains the CSV files used
-* An `analysis` folder that contains a text file with the results from the analysis

 For PyBank, I created a python script to analyze financial records to get the following values: